WASP ALERT: update

 The Asian Paper Wasp (Polistes chinensis) is an introduced species which has recently arrived in the Bega Valley.
-This is an invasive pest, and we have a chance to eradicate them if we can act now.
-In order to develop an action plan, the Council and other land management groups first need to know how far the species has spread.
+This is an invasive pest and in mid April we launched a campaign to discover how widely they had spread.

 The Asian Paper Wasp (Polistes chinensis) looks rather like our local, native paper wasps … but they can be identified by the distinct pattern of stripes and spots.
 They are well established in Canberra, but seem to have only recently arrived* here in the Bega Valley.

 * Apparently this isn’t the first time the species has appeared here.
 A Bega Valley resident unearthed a photo he had taken of an “unusual looking wasp” back in 2017!
 Perhaps that early incursion was unsuccessful, or perhaps their numbers have been slowly growing.

 The Asian Paper Wasp makes a papery, multi-celled nest, which is suspended from a thin stalk (images below from Canberra Nature Map sighting, Feb 2019)

 Get to know the locals … they are not invaders